List of numbered streets in Manhattan: 35th Street

-36th to 39th Streets
+36th to 39th streets

 36th Street runs from the FDR Drive to Eleventh Avenue.
 It runs on the south side of the Queens–Midtown Tunnel's Manhattan entrance/exit and over the Lincoln Tunnel's Manhattan entrance/exit.
 Notable locations on 36th Street are the American Copper Buildings, Sniffen Court, The Morgan Library & Museum, Gotham Hall, and the Javits Center.

 37th Street runs from the FDR Drive to Eleventh Avenue.
-It runs on the north side of the Queens–Midtown Tunnel's Manhattan entrance/exit and over the Lincoln Tunnel‘a Manhattan entrance/exit.
+It runs on the north side of the Queens–Midtown Tunnel's Manhattan entrance/exit and over the Lincoln Tunnel's Manhattan entrance/exit.
 Notable locations on 37th Street are the Corinthian, the Morgan Library & Museum, Gotham Hall, and the Javits Center.

 38th Street runs from FDR Drive to Eleventh Avenue.
 It runs on the south side of the Lincoln Tunnel's Manhattan entrance/exit.
 Notable Locations on 38th Street are The Corinthian, The Town House Hotel, 425 Fifth Avenue, and the Javits Center.

 39th Street runs from First Avenue to Eleventh Avenue.
 It runs over the Lincoln Tunnel's Manhattan entrance/exit.
 A notable location on 39th Street is the Astro's Dog Run.

-40th to 57th Streets
+40th to 57th streets

 A portion of West 46th Street between Eighth and Ninth Avenues is nicknamed Restaurant Row, after the number of restaurants located along its length.
 Mayor John Lindsay had designated the street as Restaurant Row in 1973, honoring 16 restaurants on the block.